Tolleson, Arizona: History

 The 1970s city planners developed a master plan, began street beautification projects, encouraged new housing development and built a multi-million dollar sewage treatment plant essential for industrial and residential growth.
 The city hoped that this would help entice new businesses and homebuyers to move in driving up population and revenue once again, seen as an investment in the city's future.
 Tolleson also expanded its land during the Phoenix metropolitan area's “range war” in the late 1970s.
 Cities such as Avondale, Goodyear, and Phoenix, began annexing large chunks of land around where the I-10 was set to go through.
 Tolleson went from one square mile to six square miles during this time.
 The cities around Tolleson often had much more buying power so the small town could not grow as much as others.
 In one instance, Phoenix bought two strips of land measuring thirty and fifty feet wide between Tolleson and Avondale solely so that Tolleson would be confined to its existing space.

 The 1980s marked the entry of Fry's Food and Drug and Albertson's Distribution Centers that generated spinoff industrial development to Tolleson.
 These distributors showed other businesses the strategic placement of Tolleson in moving supplies and products due to its close proximity to Phoenix as well as California, allowing for easy shipment of imports coming from the west coast.
 Tolleson also sits along Interstate 10, Union Pacific Railroad and State Route 85, as well as the newly constructed Loop 202 only 3 miles to the east creating an efficient transporting environment.

-Today, Tolleson is an employment center for the West Valley, hosting over twenty Fortune 500 companies.
+Tolleson is an employment center for the West Valley, hosting over twenty Fortune 500 companies.
 The city employs more than 20,000 people, while having a population just over 7,000 residents.
 Tolleson has one of the highest jobs-to-residents ratios in the nation.

 Geography

 Tolleson is located on the western side of the Phoenix metropolitan area.
 The community lies just south of I-10.
-The city of Avondale lies approximately 6 mi to the southwest, and Fowler, a former unincorporated community now within the Phoenix city limits, is 3 mi to the east.
+The city of Avondale lies approximately 6 mi to the southwest, and Fowler, a former unincorporated community within the Phoenix city limits, is 3 mi to the east.
 The Agua Fria River is about 4 mi to the west.

 According to the United States Census Bureau, the city of Tolleson has a total area of 5.7 sqmi, all land.